Princess Milica of Serbia: Nun

 In later diplomatic negotiations with Sultan Bayezid I, Eugenia and Euphemia, the former Vasilissa of Serres, both travelled to the Sultan's court in 1398/99.

 In 1403, Eugenia went to the Sultan at Serres, arguing in favour of her son Stefan Lazarević in a complicated dispute that had emerged between her two sons and Branković.

 Writer

 Princess Milica was also a writer.
 She wrote several prayers and religious poems.
-In 1397 she issued the "A Mother's Prayer" together with her sons at the Dečani monastery.
+In 1397 she issued "A Mother's Prayer" together with her sons at the Dečani monastery.
 She commissioned the repairing of the bronze horos of Dečani.

 Death and burial

 She was buried in Ljubostinja, her monastery.
 She was canonized by the Serbian Orthodox Church.

 Family

 With Prince Lazar she had eight children, three sons and five daughters: